srad1292/unity_big_document_of_answers/Learn/0_learn.md

 * [UI] Have a circle wheel with 4 different options of images
 * [UI] Have a circle wheel with a customizable amount of items
 * [UI] Have a circle wheel that you can show/hide on some kind of input
+* [UI] Display a pause menu that covers whole screen and hides game
+* [UI] Display a pause menu that still shows game behind it but maybe a bit fuzzy

 ---
 Back Links